Caden Sterns

-Caden Sterns (born November 2, 1999) is an American football safety for the Denver Broncos of the National Football League (NFL).
-He played college football at Texas.
+Caden Sterns (born November 2, 1999) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Texas Longhorns and was selected by the Denver Broncos in the fifth round of the 2021 NFL draft.

-Early years
+Early life

 Sterns attended Steele High School in Cibolo, Texas.
 Sterns older brother, Jordan, was a star two-way player in high school (2010-2013) and would later play at Oklahoma State University.
-During his career, Caden had 235 tackles and 11 interceptions.
+During his career, Sterns had 235 tackles and 11 interceptions.
 He was selected to play in the 2018 U.S. Army All-American Bowl and won the Pete Dawkins Trophy as the game's MVP.
 A five-star recruit, Sterns originally committed to play college football at Louisiana State University (LSU) before switching the University of Texas at Austin.

 College career

 Sterns started all 13 games his true freshman season at Texas in 2018.
-He was the Big 12 Defensive Freshman of the Year and was named a first-team All-Big 12 after recording 62 tackles, four interceptions and one sack.
+He was the Big 12 Conference Defensive Freshman of the Year and was named a first-team All-Big 12 after recording 62 tackles, four interceptions and one sack.
 Sterns played in nine games his sophomore year in 2019, finishing with 59 tackles and one sack.

-On November 30, 2020, Sterns declared for the 2021 NFL Draft and opted out of the remainder of the season.
+On November 30, 2020, Sterns declared for the 2021 NFL draft and opted out of the remainder of the season.

 Professional career

+Denver Broncos

-Sterns was drafted in the fifth round, 152nd overall, of the 2021 NFL Draft by the Denver Broncos.
+Sterns was selected by the Denver Broncos in the fifth round, 152nd overall, of the 2021 NFL draft.
 On May 11, 2021, Sterns officially signed with the Broncos.
+In 2021 he moved into the lineup following an injury to Ronald Darby and in week 3 he became the first rookie to record two sacks in one game since 2016.
+In the same game he broke up a 44 yard pass.
+That season he played in 15 games, with 2 starts, had 2 interceptions for 47 yards (including a career-long 46 yarder), 5 pass deflections, 2 sacks, 28 tackles, 2 TFLs and 2 QB hits.

+In 2022 he played in the first 5 games of the season and started 3 of them before injuring his hip.
 On October 28, 2022, Sterns was placed on injured reserve.
+He had 2 interceptions, in the same game, for 25 yards, 4 pass deflections and 21 tackles.

+On September 13, 2023, Sterns was placed on injured reserve after suffering a torn patellar tendon in Week 1 and missed the remainder of the season after playing only in 5 downs.

+He was activated off the PUP list in July of 2024 and, after failing to get a trade offer, he was released by the Broncos on August 5, 2024.

+Carolina Panthers

+On August 6, 2024, Sterns was claimed off waivers by the Carolina Panthers but was released two days later following a failed physical.